Michael is the PR Manager at Birdroom. Follow him on Twitter @itsmichaelsols.

 Liberland’s government was looking for urban planning for a 7km2 no man’s land they claimed as their own… where they wanted to settle down +30,000 people.
 Do the math – it seems crazy.
 But we invited major studios to play, and the results blew us away.

 Designers produced vertical cities stacked as habitable rings that would reach multiple floors.
 No cars.
 Green walls.
 Monorails.
 Fast lifts.
 Low carbon footprint.
 All social areas within 15 minutes from the center.
 Somebody even managed to squeeze in a small airport.
-RAW-NYC Architects, a well-known US/UAE studio submitted this stellar, algae-powered urban project:
+RAW-NYC Architects, a well-known US/UAE studio submitted a stellar, algae-powered urban project.

 3. If you could be a publicist for your favorite brand, who would it be and what would be your first order or business?